India Adoption Program

 Children in need of families range from 1-15 years old.

 While gender preference can be indicated by Adoptive Parents, parents are strongly encouraged to be open to a child of either gender.
-If a family already has two children of one gender in the home, they are encouraged to be open to a child of either gender.

 Over the past year, most of the children adopted from India had special needs.
 With the new adoption regulations in place, many more healthy children should be placed for adoption.
 Families will be placed one general waiting list for every family interested in adopting from India.
 CARA will issue healthy referrals to the next family in line, while always giving preference for the child to go with an Indian family.
 The child may still have minor medical and developmental delays due to institutionalized living.